BrendelGroup/AEGeAn/docs/api.rst

   Class constructor.
 The delta parameter specifies how far beyond each transcript the iLocus boundaries should extend, and the minimum length of an iLocus containing no transcripts.
 See the online docs for a complete description of iLoci.

+.. c:function:: void agn_interval_locus_stream_set_source(AgnIntervalLocusStream *stream, GtStr *source)

+  Set the source value to be used for all iLoci created by this stream.
+Default value is 'AEGeAn::AgnIntervalLocusStream'.

 .. c:function:: bool agn_interval_locus_stream_unit_test(AgnUnitTest *test)

   Run unit tests for this class.
 Returns true if all tests passed.